10 DIY T-shirt and sign ideas for back-to-school

 Below are a few of my favorite ideas, along with T-shirts I made for my kids, to give you inspiration.
 There’s also an iron-on T-shirt tutorial further down if you prefer to skip there directly.

-We love this cute shirt from Our Photo Diary that can be updated for each year, or design your own in Design Space.
+We love this cute shirt from Our Photo Diary that can be updated for each year.
+You can design your own or customize this Class of 2034 T-shirt and Sign project in Design Space with a variety of colored iron-on heat transfer vinyl.

 No Prob-llama